y-ken/twilio-twimlbin/README.md

 =====================

 ## Overview
-twimlbin ruby wrapper class.
+Twimlbin ruby wrapper class.
-you can use twimlbin to host twilio markup language without a own server.
+You can use [twimlbin.com](http://twimlbin.com/) to host twilio markup language without your own server.

 ## Installation